The Scalawagons of Oz

-The plot
+Plot

-In Scalawagons, Neill exploits two characters he introduced in his previous book, The Wonder City of Oz, Number Nine and Jenny Jump.
+In Scalawagons, Neill exploits two characters he introduced in his previous novel, The Wonder City of Oz, Number Nine and Jenny Jump.
 Jenny is the book's protagonist, though the story begins with Number Nine, who is now an assistant to the Wizard of Oz.
-The Wizard has a tendency to disappear suddenly, as he pursues various projects.
+The Wizard tends to disappear suddenly, as he pursues various projects.
 His latest project is the creation of a new form of transportation for the Land of Oz.
 In a red-domed facility atop Carrot Mountain in the Quadling Country, the Wizard has established a factory to build scalawagons, intelligent cars that can also fly.
 They spread their running boards like wings.
 In his illustrations, Neill makes them resemble the "kiddie cars" of amusement-park rides; their heads are in turrets on their roofs.

 The Wizard makes Tik-Tok the superintendent of the scalawagon factory.
 The scalawagons are conscious, but not very smart; Tik-Tok pounds sense into them with a rubber mallet.
 His new duties wear on the mechanical man, however, and he runs down sooner than expected.
 A blue-green buckwheat cake named Bell-snickle finds the factory; bent on mischief, the monster knocks the stationary Tik-Tok out a window.
 Bell-snickle ignores Tik-Tok's warning signs, and fuels the scalawagons with "flabber-gas" (apparently a pun on the word "flabbergast"); they quickly fly away.
 In the disorder, Bell-snickle is soaked in the fluid; blown up like a balloon, he/she/it sails away into the sky — and disappears from the plot for ten chapters.
 "Flabber-gas" is a liquid — "gas" as in gasoline — but has the effect of lighter-than air gasses like hydrogen and helium.